truemagic-coder/meteor-barista/readme.md

     Cons:
       * Validations are not built-in
       * Client-side REST requires manually writing Backbone routes - requires a 3rd party library (Reactive Router)
-      * No HTML templating language - should support Jade
+      * Writing HTML in Handlebars - should support Jade
       * Re-renders the entire template - should support HTML data-bindings